 Gluten Free Muffins with Sunbutter Filling from Sun-kissed Kitchen

 These delicious and healthy gluten free muffins are made with buckwheat flour and filled with raspberry chia jam and sunflower seed butter, making a great low-FODMAP snacking option.
+Can also use almond butter or other nut butters.

 Peanut Butter Brownie Bites from Fun Without Fodmaps

 For satisfying a sweet tooth and staying low-FODMAP aware, these peanut butter brownie bites are a wonderful (and healthy!) snack option to try.
+The great peanut butter chocolate combination is fantastic.

 Matcha Chia Pudding from Nutrition in the Kitch